Erasmus France Master cybersecurity computing Lyon

 The Erasmus Mundus JANUS Master is a selective, globally oriented programme that combines a solid academic foundation with strong professional links in both security and defence.
 It develops advanced analytical skills, a deep understanding of European and international security and defence issues, and key competences for working in demanding public, private and international contexts.
 Graduates benefit from a wide professional network built through mobility across several countries, guest lectures, conferences, potential internships and sustained interaction with associated partners from the security and defence ecosystem.

-Our program highlights
+Our programme highlights

 cyber-security